1 killed, 6 injured when car plows into NYC pedestrians

 Police say the injured pedestrians were hospitalized, including one in critical condition.

-The exact circumstances are being investigated.
-Police say the driver remained at the scene.
+Police say the driver is in his 70s and remained at the scene.
+Police say he may have mistaken the gas pedal for the brakes.

+A man who runs a parking lot across the street tells the New York Post "it sounded like a big boom."
+He says he saw people under the vehicle and "a lot of blood."

 View Comments